Bachelor of Science in Nursing (B.S.N.)

 These requirements need to be met before the start of the program.

-As is customary in academic health programs, a physical examination by your healthcare provider that demonstrates a level of personal health consistent with safe nursing practice is required.
+A physical examination by a healthcare provider demonstrating a level of personal health consistent with safe nursing practice.

 Students must furnish their own transportation to and from clinical sites, some of which may not be conveniently reached by public transportation.
 Courses in the nursing program require students to spend substantial time in off-campus clinical settings, such as hospitals, clinics, and public health agencies.